DCC-EX/WebThrottle-EX/README.md

 # DCC-EX-WebThrottle

-This is a simple Throttle/Controller that can connect to the DCCEX EX-CommmandStation (EX-CS) directly through the USB port of a computer.
+This is a simple Throttle/Controller that can connect to a DCC-EX *EX-CommmandStation* (EX-CS) directly through the USB port of a computer.

 ## What you need to setup the project